endurodave/StdWorkerThread/README.md

 Originally published on CodeProject at: <a href="http://www.codeproject.com/Articles/1169105/Cplusplus-std-thread-Event-Loop-with-Message-Queue"><strong>C++ std::thread Event Loop with Message Queue and Timer</strong></a>

-<p><a href="https://www.cmake.org/">CMake</a>&nbsp;is used to create the build files.
-CMake is free and open-source software.
-Windows, Linux and other toolchains are supported.
-See the <strong>CMakeLists.txt </strong>file for more information.</p>
+# Getting Started

+[CMake](https://cmake.org/) is used to create the project build files on any Windows or Linux machine.
+The source code works on any C++ compiler with `std::thread` support.

+1. Clone the repository.
+2. From the repository root, run the following CMake command:
+   `cmake -B Build .`
+3. Build and run the project within the `Build` directory.

 # Introduction